 When it comes to performance under pressure, business people can learn a lot from sports stars.
-But, can the qualities that drive exceptional performers like Roger Federer help an owner-manager to run their business well?
+But, can the qualities that drive exceptional performers like Roger Federer help to build a new business?
 Simon Wicks examines the evidence

-You can understand the analogy: sport is outcome orientated - it's about securing clearly defined results in a competitive environment.
-Guess what?
-Business can be described in similar terms (although I'm aware that not every business is driven by competitive imperatives, but that's another discussion).
+Sport is outcome-orientated - it's about securing clearly defined results in a competitive environment.
+And certainly, business can be described in similar terms (although not every business is driven by competitive imperatives, but that's another discussion).

 Of course, there are other similarities beyond this straightforward definition:

-No doubt there are plenty more.
-But what's really interesting is how the analogy actually manifests itself in the real world.
-It's fair to say that many successful business people also enjoy sport and quite a few practice it to a reasonably high level.
+It's fair to say that many successful business people also enjoy sport and quite a few practise it to a reasonably high level.
 An earlier interviewee once told me that recruiters looking for high-flying professional women advertise in rock-climbing magazines.
-The boss at BHP (the company behind the Marketing Donut) used to play rugby to a fair standard and continues to coach.

 And it works the other way, too.
 Traditionally, footballers would open up a pub when they retired.
 And there are endless examples of retired sports stars putting their names to products and getting their faces on billboards (George Foreman anyone?).

 But I'm not interested in ex-sports stars hawking brands, chasing sales targets, taking on narrow roles within organisations or making money from clever investments; I'm intrigued by the ex-sports people who have successfully set up and run their own business.
-I'm sure there are plenty, but a Google search is more likely to highlight business failure than success - thus reinforcing my view that the drives that shape the classic sporting character are actually detrimental to success as a business owner/manager.
+I'm sure there are plenty, but a Google search is more likely to highlight business failure than success.

 But there are exceptions to every rule and, as a cycling fan, one name jumps out for me: Eddy Merckx.
-If the only cyclist you've heard of is Lance Armstrong, you should check Merckx out - his achievements make Armstrong look like a beginner; he was so good, in fact, that one year the organisers of the Tour de France actually paid him not to race, so someone else could have a chance of winning.
+You should check Merckx out; he was so good that one year the organisers of the Tour de France actually paid him not to race, so someone else could have a chance of winning.

-At first glance, he is the epitome of the self-centred individualist practicing his sport to the exclusion of all else.
+At first glance, he is the epitome of the self-centred individualist practising his sport to the exclusion of all else.
 But Merckx is different.
-Post-retirement, he set up a business manufacturing bicycles and spent almost 30 years overseeing its operation, day-in, day-out, until selling up last year.
+Post-retirement, he set up a business manufacturing bicycles and spent almost 30 years overseeing its operation, day-in, day-out, until selling up.
 The reason the business became successful is that Merckx brought to it the same care and conscientiousness that he brought to setting up his bicycle, raising his family, maintaining contact with his fans.

 Indeed, Merckx once spoke of the duty he felt to compete hard, as if winning was a matter of conscience and not just a selfish goal.
 No doubt he felt the same sense of duty when setting up his business.
 The product and service had to be good, because nothing else would do for his customers - just as nothing less than trying his hardest would do for the people who willed him to fulfil his immense cycling talent.